top of page

 6. End with kindness

-When the timer goes off, take a moment to notice how you feel and thank yourself for taking this time.
+When the timer goes off, take a moment to notice how you feel.
+Thank yourself for taking this time.

 Tips to Make Mindfulness Meditation a Habit